 The penis grows in length and width during puberty in slow and gradual stages.
-When adolescents understand these stages of growth, some of their concerns may be lessened.
+When adolescent boys understand these stages of growth, some of their concerns may be lessened.
 Testicles and scrotum enlarge first, changes in the penis happen later and only towards the end of puberty does the penis attain adult size.

-Areas of frequent concern are wet dreams and erections.
+Areas of frequent concern to boys are wet dreams and erections.
 Let students know that these concerns are common during puberty.
-Wet dreams, also called nocturnal emissions, happen to about one third of people with male sex organs.
-Sometimes they can ejaculate when asleep.
+Wet dreams, also called nocturnal emissions, happen to about one third of boys.
+Sometimes a boy can ejaculate when he is asleep.
 This is called a wet dream.
-It happens without them knowing about it - they may notice that their pyjamas or sheets feel a bit wet or sticky when they wake up.
-Wet dreams can be embarrassing, especially if they do not understand why they happen.
+It happens without him knowing about it - he may notice that his pyjamas or sheets feel a bit wet or sticky when he wakes up.
+Wet dreams can be embarrassing, especially if boys do not understand why they happen.

 Involuntary erections are also common during puberty.
 An involuntary erection occurs for no apparent reason.
-They don't have to be thinking about sex or anything in particular.
-This can happen without warning as they reach puberty.
+A boy doesn't have to be thinking about sex or anything in particular.
+This can happen without warning as a boy reaches puberty.
 But it's not always noticeable, and it will go away as the muscles at the base of the penis relax and allow the blood to leave the penis so that it gets smaller and softer again.
-You can offer them suggestions of how to deal with erections that happen at awkward times (i.e. sit down, put hands in pockets, wear baggy clothes).
+You can offer boys suggestions of how to deal with erections that happen at awkward times (i.e. sit down, put hands in pockets, wear baggy clothes).